 On top of that, the Islands have their own rich Cuisine developed prior to the exposure to new worlds and the Hawaiians are fiercely proud of their heritage in all forms.
 So there are plenty of opportunities to sample good traditional Hawaiian Fare not least at a Luau feast.

 A trip to Hawaii will expose you to endless foods and drinks that you may find hard to replicate or source back home leading to a strong desire to return…be warned!
-Here are some of our favourites.
+Here are some of our favorites.

 Poke is everywhere in Hawaii and consumed by the bucket load by locals and tourists in the know.
 Just about every menu will feature it in some way, and supermarkets have large Poke counters dedicated to the dish.
 But for Newcomers, it can be a bit “eh?”
 What is it?
 What do I do with it?
 Is it Safe?